Mugiwara555343/image-generator-node-linux/image_outputs/README.md

 - VAE: Default
 - Denoise: `1.0`

-## 🔧 Powered by ComfyUI running headlessly on Pop!_OS with 8GB VRAM.
+## 🔧 Powered by ComfyUI running on Pop!_OS with 8GB VRAM.